hasan1119/coding-club-institute/README.md

-# Project: Bata Shop
+# Project: Coding Club Institute

-Description: Bata Corporation is a Czech multinational footwear and fashion accessory manufacturer and retailer, founded in the town of Zlín, today in the Czech Republic.
+Description: Coding Club Institute is a Czech multinational footwear and fashion accessory manufacturer and retailer, founded in the town of Zlín, today in the Czech Republic.
 After World War II, its factories in socialist states were nationalized, while its branches in capitalist states remained family-owned

 #